 Welcome to the soft plastic fishing techniques article by FishingMad.
 Fishing with soft plastics is an amazing way to target fish.
-Moving around on the hunt for fish opposed to sitting and waiting for the bite is a thrill.
+Moving around on the hunt for fish as opposed to sitting and waiting for the bite is a thrill.
 Feeling the fish strike as you work the soft plastic with the rod in your hand.
-Learning to catch fish deep within structure.
+Learning to catch fish deep within the structure.
 Not to mention the endless choices of soft plastics and ultra-light gear which makes soft plastics fishing quite addictive.

 - How to choose the right rod/reel